‘Scientists have become the bearers of the torch of discovery in our quest for knowledge.’

 Science is further enhanced through daily routines classroom provision areas and displays.
 For example, classes have a daily dashboard which provides daily opportunities for pupils to explore the seasons and the weather.
 Picture news also provides the children with regular opportunity to discuss and debate real-life and current issues which are impacting the world in which they live.
 For example, climate change and the effects on habitats and the animals that live in them.

 Science is further enhanced through the range of educational visits, provision and after school clubs which are offered.
-For example, the Eco Club explore the impact that people and materials have on the eco-system.
-Our Climate Champions also promote national and global events such as Earth Hour and Earth Day and support pupils in finding ways to look after our environment and the world we live in.
+For example, the Eco Warriors explore the impact that people and materials have on the eco-system as well as also promoting national and global events such as Earth Hour and Earth Day.
+They support pupils in finding ways to look after our environment and the world we live in.
 Whole school initiatives and awards such as our Hygge parent and child workshops and our ‘Environment Awards’ help children explore further nature, wildlife and plants within our outdoors and local environment.

 Science is taught as a discrete subject.
 However, cross curricular links are also made where this is relevant.
 For example, the ‘World War Two’ topic allows pupils to explore the properties of materials and pupils are given the opportunity to investigate which materials would make the best Anderson shelter.
 Topic ‘wows’ act as a driver for scientific interest and enquiry and wherever possible real-life, hands on experiences are planned to add context and meaning to scientific concepts.
 For example, pupils in Year One learn about the fish by exploring the structure of a real fish from the fishmongers.
-Pupils observe a wide range of mammals on their visit to the Yorkshire Wildlife Park and discuss the adaptations the animal has to help them in their natural habitat.
+Pupils observe a wide range of animals through visitors in school such as ‘Creature Ark’.
+This enables first hand experiences, opportunities to handle a wide range of animals and ask questions of experts and to discuss the adaptations the animal has.

 Recap and review activities to begin science lessons build upon prior knowledge and ensure that pupils are grasping a good understanding of scientific terminology.
 Questioning is carefully used to check understanding and prior knowledge.
 Modelling is used by class teachers to clarify expectations and pupils are then given plentiful opportunities to consolidate, build upon and apply basic skills and knowledge, across a series of lessons, as well as across the year.